SORTEE-Github-Hackathon/manuscript/CONTRIBUTING.md

 ## Contributing with writing

 1. To situate yourself, access the [current document](https://sortee-github-hackathon.github.io/manuscript/v/latest/index.html) and/or its corresponding sections within the [content](https://github.com/SORTEE-Github-Hackathon/manuscript/tree/main/content) directory;

+2. The easiest and safest ways to begin changing files is to Fork or Clone this repository in your computer.
+It is essential that you always keep your version up-to-date (i.e. always *fetch* and *pull* from the origin), so you are certain to not provide changes to a previous version of the manuscript.

 2. Write text and propose changes to a file by making a pull request:    a. **Write a sentence per line** and create new paragraphs with two returns;
   b.
 It is *highly* encouraged to commit frequently, so you can finely track and, if necessary, revert changes;
   c.
 For further information about formatting, access the [`USAGE.md`](https://github.com/SORTEE-Github-Hackathon/manuscript/blob/main/USAGE.md) document.